xramcire/Dokumentieren/README.md

 As files are uploaded the hash is created.
 The content will be stored in the file store (or discarded in the case of a repeat upload) then a new reference record will be added to the database.

 #### Deletes
 Deletes will mark files as deleted (soft delete) in the database.
-A nanny service should regularly scan the database for soft deleted file references and hard delete them.
-If the reference is the last reference to the file, the file will then be deleted.
+After a delete an async nanny service should scan the database for soft deleted file references and hard delete them.
+If the reference is the last reference to the file, the file will also be deleted.

 #### Downloads
 The filename will be looked up in the database giving us the hashkey and relavent file info.
 The content can then be streamed back to the user with the shared content and correct filename.
 Soft deleted files will return 404.